amr080/docs-template/docs/code-of-conduct/index.md

 This CoC regulates not only what is considered acceptable and unacceptable, but also describes the offboarding steps for individuals who repeatedly violate the Code.

-## The Centrifuge DAO Code of Conduct (2023)
+## The XFT DAO Code of Conduct (2023)

-All members, regardless of their status or role, of Centrifuge DAO are expected to be aware of and adhere to the Code of Conduct, both online and in-person during discussions, events, meetings, and off-sites that are hosted by or associated with Centrifuge.
+All members, regardless of their status or role, of XFT DAO are expected to be aware of and adhere to the Code of Conduct, both online and in-person during discussions, events, meetings, and off-sites that are hosted by or associated with XFT.

-The Centrifuge DAO does not tolerate harassment of DAO members in any form.
+The XFT DAO does not tolerate harassment of DAO members in any form.
 It aims to resolve conflict.

 It is important to try and recognize and address all forms of harmful or unacceptable conduct, even if it is not immediately obvious or easily identifiable.